Climate financing area of worry, says Sitharaman | Headlines

 - United States

-India’s Finance Minister Nirmala Sitharaman here said climate financing continues to be an area of worry as she flagged concerns over funding mechanism and technology transfer.
+Finance Minister Nirmala Sitharaman has said that climate financing continues to be an area of worry as she flagged India's concerns over funding mechanism and technology transfer.

+Her remarks came ahead of the upcoming COP26 Summit to be held at Glasgow in the United Kingdom.
+Leaders of nearly 200 countries, including India, will gather at the high-level summit on climate change, scheduled to be held from October 31 to November 12, to discuss the way forward to tackle climate action and submit their updated targets.

-It is unclear how the USD100 billion per year commitment given in the wake of COP21 has been extended, Sitharaman said after the conclusion of her meetings at the International Monetary Fund (IMF) and the World Bank here.
+Sitharaman said it is unclear how the USD 100 billion per year commitment given in the wake of COP21 has been extended.

-Sitharaman said several participants both in the IMF and World Bank meetings highlighted that issue.
+Sitharaman said several participants, both in the IMF and World Bank meetings, highlighted this particular issue.

 ''So funding is continuing to be a question of worry for many countries, as much as even the transfer of technology,'' she said.